Toby

 Where were you last night? – In the dark

-So far it was nothing too weird.
-I reasoned that it was a less sophisticated version of Cleverbot.
-I asked a few more questions, but the answers were mostly silly and nonsensical.
-Then I got yet another cryptic one:
+So far, it was nothing too weird.
+I reasoned it was nothing but a less sophisticated version of Cleverbot.
+Still, my interest was piqued, and I asked a few more questions.
+The replies I got, however, were all silly and nonsensical.
+That’s until I got another cryptic one.

-Where are you? – In a different place one that exists nowhere
+Where are you? – In a different place that exists nowhere.

-I really checked it off as a shitty AI, and that was it for me.
-There was one last reply though that sent a shiver down my spine:
+I was about to check it off as nothing but a shitty AI, but I soon received another reply that sent a shiver down my spine.

-Are you alone – I’m never alone the men in the walls are always watching
+Are you alone? – I am never alone the men in the walls are always watching.

-Reading something like this out of nowhere can be a bit creepy, unsettling even.
-Especially when it’s the middle of the night, and you are all by yourself.
-I decided to ask another question:
+Reading something like this out of nowhere can be creepy, unsettling even, especially if it’s the middle of the night and you’re all alone.
+I quickly asked yet another question.

 There it was again.